Mental Health Nursing (pre-registration) MSc

 Student Full-time Part-time

-All eligible home students on this course can apply for a minimum payment from the Government of £5,000 per year, with additional payments for students incurring childcare costs6.
+All eligible students on this course may qualify for a minimum payment from the Government of £5,000 per year, with additional payments for students incurring childcare costs.6

 Tuition fees cover the cost of your teaching, assessments, facilities and support services.
 There may be additional costs not covered by this fee such as accommodation and living costs, recommended reading books, stationery, printing and re-assessments should you need them.